 Photo courtesy of Stacks.

 There are also two silver examples which are overstruck on early bust quarters, the Eliasberg and James A. Stack coins which were struck much earlier.
-These have much sharper strikes, sharper than any originals or any of the later restrikes.
+These have no die rust, much sharper strikes, sharper than any originals or any of the later restrikes.
 I believe these to be restrikes made in the 1830s to test a close collar or steam press whereas Karl Moulton believes that they actually represent the first 1827 quarters.
 These are now listed as J48A.
-The Eliasberg example is illustrated below courtesy of Andy Lustig.
+The Eliasberg example is illustrated below courtesy of Saul Teichman.